What Is BIM And How Can It Benefit The Design And Construction Process?

 Beyond this basic shared information repository, effective collaboration relies on tools that help control document visibility, tools that notify users of new or changed content, and tools that allow interaction between users.

-A Project Information Strategy Can Support The BIM Process
+A Project Information Management Strategy Can Support The BIM Process

 For more information on how implementing a Project Information Management strategy and system will benefit your business and your BIM process, download our Project Information Management for Dummies eBook.